The Hypnotic Eye: Plot

-Marcia, still under Desmond and Justine’s influence, goes back to the show, where Desmond takes the whole audience through several demonstrations of mass hypnosis or the power of suggestion.
+Marcia, still hypnotized, returns to the show, where Desmond makes demonstrations of mass hypnosis and the power of suggestion.
 The balloons are for the purpose of a suggestion that they are too heavy to lift.
-Dave and Dr. Hecht break in and try to get to Marcia, but Justine drags her up onto the stage while Desmond tries to stop the men with the hypnotic eye.
-Dave breaks through its power and the two men get onto the stage.
+Dave and Dr. Hecht break in, trying to save Marcia, but Desmond tries to stop them with the hypnotic eye.
+Dave breaks through its power, and the two men get onto the stage.
 Justine drags Marcia up onto a swinging catwalk and threatens to jump and drag her down.
-When Dr. Hecht remonstrates with her, she tears off her beautiful mask and shows that she has a badly mutilated face like Dodie’s.
-Desmond overpowers Dr. Hecht, Dave shoots him from above, and Justine jumps to her death beside him.
+She eventually tears off her mask and shows that she has a mutilated face like Dodie's.
+Desmond overpowers Dr. Hecht, but is shot by Dave.
+Justine then jumps to her death beside him.
 Dave pulls Marcia up and she comes out of her trance.
-Dr. Hecht addresses the audience, including the audience in the movie theater, and tells them never to let themselves be hypnotized except under medical supervision.
+Dr. Hecht addresses the audience, telling them never to let themselves be hypnotized except under medical supervision.